 Overall Return of the Fund

-Table 4: Five Year Summary of Key Performance of EPF
+Table 4: Five Year Summary of Key Performance Indicators

 Item | Rs. million | ||||